What is human trafficking?

-The U.S. Institute Against Human Trafficking reported that the 2020 Super Bowl in Miami saw a 163% increase in human trafficking reports to the national hotline over the course of the event.
-The good news is that 47 traffickers were arrested, and 22 victims were found and assisted.
-The 2021 Super Bowl in Tampa saw 146 arrests made, six victims recovered, and 18 missing children identified.
-Now, human trafficking is a focus of the upcoming Super Bowl in Las Vegas, Nevada.
+According to the Alliance to End Human Trafficking, large sporting events like the Super Bowl can be accompanied by an increased demand for commercial sex services.
+The U.S. Institute Against Human Trafficking reported that the 2021 Super Bowl in Tampa saw 146 arrests made, six victims recovered, and 18 missing children identified.
+Now, human trafficking is a focus of the upcoming Super Bowl in New Orleans, Louisiana.

 With increased demand for manual labor, sex for hire and other services around major sporting events, the Super Bowl should put financial institutions on high alert.
 Aristides Jimenez, retired Deputy Agent in Charge at DHS, reported that “stables,” groups of trafficked victims who are under the control of a single pimp, travel from all major cities to the host site due to the demand being so high.
 And while the word "trafficking" implies that victims are being transported from a great distance, some are "stabled" close by in their own neighborhoods, or even enslaved by family members.